 Although there are different methods and rules for intermittent fasting, eating within a window of around 8 hours is the most popular method.

 In this sense, this means that 16/8 intermittent fasting involves fasting for 16 hours per day.
-Nonetheless, you can also fast for 14, 18, or 20 hours a day, as we will cover later.
+Nonetheless, you can also fast for 14, 18, or 20 hours daily, as we will cover later.

-Because intermittent fasting is associated with health benefits such as increased insulin sensitivity or weight loss, it has gained popularity in recent years (Halberg et al. 20051).
+It has recently gained popularity because intermittent fasting is associated with health benefits such as increased insulin sensitivity or weight loss (Halberg et al. 20051).

-Because intermittent fasting is a broad and flexible term, a variety of methods exist.
-However, this is not necessarily a disadvantage.
+Since intermittent fasting is a broad and flexible term, various methods and rules exist, but this is not necessarily a disadvantage.

-Because of these possibilities, you can and should adapt your eating habits to your individual everyday life.
-Only in this way can you achieve long-term success with intermittent fasting.
+Thanks to the flexibility of intermittent fasting, you can tailor your eating habits around your daily routine.
+Only in this way can you achieve long-term results with intermittent fasting.

-Nevertheless, different methods have individual advantages and disadvantages.
-Therefore, let’s find out which intermittent fasting plan suits your everyday life.
+Nevertheless, different methods have individual rules and advantages and disadvantages.
+Therefore, let’s determine which intermittent fasting plan suits your everyday life.

 16/8 Intermittent Fasting

-The 16/8-method is also known as the peak fasting or lean gains method, as it allows you to gain muscle while losing body fat.
+The 16/8 method, also known as the peak fasting or lean gains method, allows you to gain muscle while losing body fat.

 In this method, you eat between 12 and 8 pm.
 For this reason, your digestive tract can rest for the remaining 16 hours.
 After you sleep 8 of the 16 fasting hours, 16/8 intermittent fasting is easier than you might think.